15 Best Movies Ahead of Their Time

 11. Dazed and Confused

 Alright.
 Alright.
 Alright.
 I know it’s cliche but cannot help not saying it.
 If you think high school movies are boring and kiddish, then watch this.
 The movie is about different groups of kids on the last day of their school.
 That’s it.
 That’s the plot.
-But the screenplay and especially the music have made it one of the most loved movies of all time.
-Although it was not a huge success, now, it has one of the strongest cult followings.
+However, the screenplay and especially the music have made it one of the most loved movies of all time.
+Although it was not a huge success, it has now one of the strongest cult followings.

 Read More: Best Vietnam War Movies of All Time